parsakhaz/moondream-discord-bot/README.md

 - If threads aren't being renamed, check that the bot has "Manage Threads" permissions
 - Very unusual images might not generate good titles; the bot will fall back to timestamp-based names
 - Check API logs for any errors during title generation

+### Performance Issues
+- Use `!cache_stats` to check if the cache is working effectively
+- Clear the cache with `!clear_cache` if you notice degraded performance
+- Check `!thread_stats` to ensure thread cleanup is working properly

 ### Command Not Working in Thread
 - Make sure you're using the correct command format